Energy-superconvergent Explicit Runge--Kutta Time Discretizations: Linear examples

 The simulation results are summarized in Table \ref{tab:Maxwell}.
 All four RK methods exhibit similar accuracy, with convergence rates of the solutions being second-order due to the spatial discretization being second-order.
-To assess computational efficiency, we compare against the FDTD method.
-For FDTD, we choose a Courant number of 1, so $\Delta t = \frac{\Delta x}{c}$.
-As shown in Table \ref{tab:Maxwellcpu}, the fourth-order RK methods achieve better accuracy and run faster than the fine mesh FDTD result.
-The RK methods do not significantly increase the computational cost, partly because they use larger $\Delta t$ (equivalently, smaller $N_t$).
-In this simulation, both the six- and seven-stage methods achieve energy accuracy of machine precision at the final time when the grid size is $N_x=16,000$.

-To compare the energy dissipation over a long time, we run the simulations for 100,000 iterations with the same Courant number of 0.5 ($\Delta t = 0.5\frac{\Delta x}{c}$) for all methods.
-The computational mesh size is fixed at $N_x=1000$, resulting in a resolution of 20 cells per wavelength ($\Delta x = \frac{\lambda_0}{20}$).
-The results are shown in Figure \ref{fig:energy_Maxwell}.
-At the end of the simulation ($n_t=100,000$), the energy dissipation decreases by approximately 3 orders of magnitude as $s$ increases by one.
-Specifically, the energy dissipation of the RK(4,4,5) method is about 0.02, compared to $4.7\times10^{-12}$ for the RK(7,4,11) method.
-This demonstrates that the energy accuracy can be significantly enhanced by employing superconvergent methods.
+Table \ref{tab:Maxwellcpu} compares the computational performance of four fourth-order RK methods required to achieve a target energy accuracy of $|\epsilon_E| < 5 \times 10^{-10}$.
+As the number of stages in the RK method increases, the computational efficiency regarding energy accuracy improves dramatically.
+Specifically, the seven-stage method RK(7,4,11) permits a 21 times reduction in the number of spatial nodes ($N_x$) and a 30 times reduction in time steps ($N_t$) compared to the four-stage RK(4,4,5) method.
+This results in a simulation speedup of over 240 times.